pivotal/docs-tap/tap-gui/configurator/concepts.hbs.md

 - Adding new routes, such as `https://YOUR_PORTAL_URL/plugin`
 - The ability to appear as a Catalog Overview tab

-This pattern of exposing surfaces where Tanzu Developer Portal plug-in wrappers can inject new behavior is not limited to what is offered in the pre-built version of Tanzu Developer Portal.
+This pattern of exposing surfaces where Tanzu Developer Portal plug-ins can inject new behavior is not limited to what is offered in the pre-built version of Tanzu Developer Portal.

-This pattern can also be applied on top of Tanzu Developer Portal plug-in wrappers themselves.
-This allows for one Tanzu Developer Portal plug-in wrapper to build on top of another Tanzu Developer Portal plug-in wrapper.
+This pattern can also be applied on top of Tanzu Developer Portal plug-ins themselves.
+This allows for one Tanzu Developer Portal plug-in to build on top of another Tanzu Developer Portal plug-in.